How to Start Creating a Teacher Portfolio

 - You’ll need to renew your vision of yourself and find a way to present every aspect of that to potential employers.

-It can be helpful to make an ongoing list and keep in handy with the rest of your academic materials.
+It can be helpful to make an ongoing list of tasks and ides for your teaching portfolio.
+You should also record any questions you have.
+Keep the list handy with the rest of your academic materials.
 That way, if an idea or question comes to you, you can jot it down.

-After a week or so, visit the guide again, and get ready to start your work sessions.
+Start your work sessions early on.
 Plan on at least 45 minutes of uninterrupted time for each work session.
 The number of work sessions you plan per week may vary but try to do at least one a week.